-Peer Assistance and Leadership® I (PALs) Course Number: 2014 PEIMS #N1290005
+Peer Assistance and Leadership® I (PALs) Course Number: 2014 PEIMS #N1290005 Credit: 1, Full Year

-Prerequisite: Juniors and seniors only; Instructor approval
+Prerequisite(s): Juniors and seniors only; Instructor approval

 The Peer Assistance and Leadership® (PAL) program focuses on working with elementary, middle, and high school age youth.
 PALs serve as role models and mentors for students in our district.
 PALs are trained in listening, communication, facilitation, problem solving, and decision-making skills.
 In addition, PALs participate in various community service projects.
 This is a pass/fail course.